-After you install Anthos clusters on bare metal, Connect uses a deployment called Connect Agent to establish a connection between your clusters and your Google Cloud project, and to handle Kubernetes requests.
+After you install GKE on Bare Metal, Connect uses a deployment called Connect Agent to establish a connection between your clusters and your Google Cloud project, and to handle Kubernetes requests.

 Connect allows you to connect any of your Kubernetes clusters to Google Cloud.
 This enables access to cluster and to workload management features, including a unified user interface, Google Cloud console, to interact with your cluster.